martijn/vcerb-proto/README.md

 # VCERB prototype

-This project explores a way to conveniently render [View Components](https://viewcomponent.org) using a custom ActionView template handler.
+This project explores a way to conveniently render [View Components](https://viewcomponent.org) using Va custom ActionView template handler.

+When successful, this will be rewritten as a gem to include in a Rails app.

 ## What is VCERB?

+VCERB syntax allows developers to instiate View Components using HTML tags, not unlike React or Blazor.

 Example: